isabella232/docs-13/docs/guides/Using_Permissions.md

 # Using Permissions

-All of your content is private by default, which means it can't be accessed outside of the CMS..
-With our *Permission System* you can configure CRUD-Operations either for each model or for each field individually.
-This gives you control over what can be done to fields or models via your endpoints.
+All of your content is private by default, which means that your content can't be accessed outside of the CMS.
+With our *Permission System*, you can configure CRUD-Operations (Create/Read/Update/Delete) either for models or for each field individually.
+This gives you control over what can be queried, updated or created from your generated content API.

 ## Permission View